-What Can a Handyman Do in Bar Harbor, Maine?
+What Can a Handyman Do Without a License in Bar Harbor, Maine?

 Maine does not have a single, statewide “general contractor license” for ordinary residential/light commercial handyman work, but it DOES tightly license specific trades (electrical, plumbing, oil/gas, and certain mechanical work).
 In Bar Harbor (Hancock County), you typically operate under (1) state business registration/tax rules, (2) Bar Harbor local licensing/permits, and (3) state trade-license limits—meaning a handyman can do many repair/maintenance tasks but cannot perform regulated electrical/plumbing/gas work without the appropriate state license.